 Now, onwards to the games.
 Steam now houses all of Bioware's Dragon Age games, a handful of Need for Speed titles, all of the Crysis games, Plants vs Zombies: Battle for Neighborville, and Unravel.
 As of the time of this writing, EA also threw in Command & Conquer Remastered Collection to both Origin and Steam.
 This is an entirely new game, and a show from EA that they plan to release new EA games simultaneously on Origin/Steam going forward.
 Some games are notably absent, such as Mass Effect: Andromeda, FIFA 20, The Sims 4, and Battlefield V. While we don't know when these are going to drop just yet, EA promises that more is on the way.
 For now, we'll just have to wait and see.
 It's a great day to be a PC gamer though, and a good sign for the future of Steam's ever-growing library despite the looming presence of the Epic Games Store (something that's been a hot button of controversy over the past couple of years).

-You can head to Steam to check out the games now, or head over to Businesswire for the full report on EA's release.
 While these all might seem like simple ports, it's important to note that some games, such as the aforementioned Command & Conquer remasters, will provide mod support via the Steam Workshop.
 At this point, there's really no excuse not to check these out.
 It seems like EA is trying to do a broad range of releases as well, hitting all of the notes for AAA games, cult hits, and indie titles alike.
 Make sure to keep an eye out for more as the summer rolls forward.
 Chances are high that EA plans more game releases around the same time EA Access becomes a thing on Steam.
 Here's hoping, anyways.
 Happy gaming, everyone!